 Implementation of 10-Year Plan project activities is subject to compliance with the National Environmental Policy Act (NEPA).
-Prior to initiating the NEPA process, the SSMP team is circulating the Draft Salton Sea Management Program Phase I: 10-Year Plan Project Description (proposed SSMP Project) for public review and comment.
+Prior to initiating the NEPA process, the SSMP team circulated the Draft Salton Sea Management Program Phase I: 10-Year Plan Project Description (proposed SSMP Project) and held three virtual workshops on September 22, 23, and 24, 2020, to gather public comment.
+The SSMP Team considered and addressed public comments and developed the revised draft Project Description to be analyzed in a draft Environmental Assessment (EA) in accordance with NEPA.
+In addition, a range of alternatives will be developed and analyzed in the draft EA that will be informed by public comment.
 The proposed SSMP Project is being planned to implement a total of 29,800 acres of projects around the Salton Sea.
 At least 50 percent of the acres will be created as habitat for fish and wildlife dependent on the Salton Sea ecosystem and the remainder will be projects to suppress dust.